ndirmn3/Krypton/README.md

 ## Todo
 1. useful bookmarklets (fetches code)
-2. finish eaglercraft client launcher (fetches code)
+2. add more eaglercraft clients?
 3. more games and apps